MiniDiscordThemes/MinimalSCSS/README.md

 - Run `pnpm run watch` to compile human-readable CSS to the `dev` directory when changes are detected in `scss`.
 - Run `pnpm run build` to compile compressed CSS to the `dist` directory.
   - Use this to preview the version that will be published on GitHub Pages.
+- Run `pnpm run format` to tidy up formatting with Prettier.
+  - The format can be [configured](https://prettier.io/docs/en/options.html) in `.prettierrc.json`.

 #### Assets
 Images and other assets to publish on GitHub Pages should be placed in the `asset` directory.